vicomarquez/holbertonschool-AirBnB_clone_v2/README.md

 # HBNB Console and Web Infrastucture

-This repo contains a command interpreter for the Holberton Airbnb clone project.
-The console can be used to store objects in and retrieve objects from a JSON format or from a MySQL database.
-You'll also find a series of Flask web applications used for dynamic deployment of web content.
+This repo contains a command interpreter for the Holberton Airbnb project, as well as applications for web deployment.
+The console can be run from the command line and to create, manipulate, and store class objects in a JSON format or using a MySQL database.
+You'll also find a series of Flask web applications used for deployment of dynamic web content.
+In a further [repository[(https://github.com/mmoscovics/AirBnB_clone_v3), I collaborated on building out an API for the site side of the project.

 ## Console
 ### Supported classes: